Vision-CAIR/Infinibench/README.md

 You can download the original data and preprocess it using the scripts provided in this repository<br>
 View [Videos preprocessing](data_genration/README.md)

+# 🏆 Evaluation

+## Test Set Evaluation

+Submit your predictions to the [2025 ICCV CLVL - Long Video Understanding Challenge (InfiniBench)](https://www.codabench.org/competitions/10065/).
+The evaluation will be performed automatically on the Codabench platform.
+Please follow the guidelines provided in the challenge description.

+## Validation Set Evaluation

+Follow the instructions below to run the evaluation script locally in the [evaluation](evaluation/) directory.

+> **Note:** Test set ground truth is not publicly available.
+Evaluation is based on the predictions you provide during challenge submission.
+Ensure your predictions follow the correct format as specified in the challenge guidelines.

 ## 💡 Benchmark Examples

 <p align="center">